YeeveX/ARProject/README.md

 ## Project Idea

-Our museum is designed as an interactive story centered around the myth of Prometheus, where each of the 8 paintings progressively tells the story of the myth, displaying a statue which narrates the events.
+Our museum is designed as an interactive story centered around the myth of Prometheus, where each of the 8 paintings progressively tells the story of the myth, displaying a statue which is a character that narrates the event:
+1. Prometheus Creates Man (Prometheus young)
+2. The Deceit of the Sacrifice (Zeus)
+3. The Theft of Fire (Hermes)
+4. The Gift of Fire to Humanity (Human)
+5. The Creation of Pandora (Hephaestus)
+6. Prometheus Chained and Tormented (Kratos)
+7. The Liberation by Heracles (Heracles)
+8. The Wisdom of Prometheus (Prometheus old)

 ## Implementation choices